How to send bitcoin from your Material Bitcoin

 19 de April de 2022

-Sending funds from your Material Bitcoin badge to another address is a process that you can do at any time from your mobile or PC and will take no more than 5 minutes.
-Here is a step-by-step tutorial on how to send your bitcoins to another address and change them, for example, to euros.
+Sending funds from your Material Bitcoin wallet to another address is a process that you can do at any time from your mobile or PC and will take no more than 5 minutes.
+Here is a step-by-step tutorial on how to send your bitcoins to another address and convert them, for example, to euros.
 In this tutorial you will learn:

 The simplest way: